greg-js/arch-wiki-md-repo/wiki/_content/english/ThinkFinger.md

 ```

-Now restart slim and swipe your finger.
+Now restart SLiM and you may use the fingerprinter to login.

 ## Alternative fingerprint reader software